Harshal0902/Reconnect-Ed/README.md

 ## 🌱 Best Sustainability Hack sponsored by Avanade

-The third Sustainabile Developemt Goal focuses on good health and well-being and aims to ensure healthy lives and promote well-being for all at all ages.
-Throug this web application user can listen to some music to calm their mind and also donate to NGO for helping people with mental illness.
-For every donation we will also plant a tree to save our planet.
+The third Sustainable Development Goal focuses on good health and well-being and aims to ensure healthy lives and promote well-being for all at all ages.
+Through this web, the application user can listen to some music to calm their mind and also donate to NGOs for helping people with mental illness.
+For every donation, we will also plant a tree to save our planet.
 The application is very helpful for the environment.

 ## 🤖 Best Use of NLP with Cohere